harrisoncramer/nvim/.ai/rules/RULE.md

 ## Quickfix

-- Whenever you modify a file, add quickfix entires to the top of .qf/claude, in the current directory.
+- Whenever you modify a file, replace the .qf/claude file.
 This file is read in my Neovim to jump to recent LLM changes.
 They must be structured as an absolute path, e.g. from /Users/harrisoncramer (my root).
-You should always add a trailing space:
+You should always add a trailing space.
+There should be one entry per changed file:
 ```txt
 /Users/harrisoncramer/chariot/apps/integrations/pkg/llm_exports/validate.go:30:3:
 ```